Responses to the drafting of the 2020 Hong Kong national security law: United Kingdom

 The UK produces a Report on Hong Kong every six months, backdated, with one written and published by Raab on schedule on 11 June 2020 (covering the last six months of 2019).
 In this report, Raab more firmly warns China against interference and reiterates the UK's right to comment on Hong Kong.
 Raab said that Beijing's "plans to impose new security laws bypassing the Hong Kong legislature are in direct conflict with international law".
-The report requests that China abstain from interfering in the September elections in Hong Kong, and accuses the Chinese government of torturing a British diplomat, Simon Cheng, who visited the Mainland when working at the British Consulate in Hong Kong.
+The report requests that China abstain from interfering in the September elections in Hong Kong, and accuses the Chinese government of torturing an employee of the British consulate in Hong Kong, Simon Cheng, who visited the Mainland for a business trip.
 In November 2019, Cheng reported in an interview with the BBC that he had been tortured by Chinese officials during his 15-day detention in China in August 2019.
 Raab released a statement saying that he was "outraged by the disgraceful mistreatment".
 In response to the political and media backlash, Chinese state media later released footage of Cheng's confession of "soliciting prostitutes", and CCTV footage of him entering and leaving a clubhouse.
 Cheng stated that he had made the confession under threat that he would be unable to contact his family and be detained indefinitely.
 Cheng was given political asylum in the UK on 1 July 2020.

 Six days later, the UK said that a new human rights law, which has been stalled in Whitehall for several months, could be used to "sanction Chinese officials if Beijing presses ahead" with the national security law.
 The British law is to be a form of Magnitsky legislation, for the government to sanction those who commit acts repressing human rights.